nouvalrz/gigih-family-catering/README.md

 So for the mechanism, I created a static method on the `Order.set_update_status` whose function will change all order statuses to `CANCELED` on unpaid orders.
 Then with a cronjob I call the method every 5 pm.

 NOTES! cron job will use the time available on the server.
 So you have to adjust to your own time.

+## Reports Filtering
+I created a filter feature for the report by email, total price, and time range.
+To use it, please enter the URL params according to the desired filter.
+`customer_email`, `start_price`, `end_price`, `start_date`, `end_date`.
+This means that you can dynamically filter with these three parameters.

+For more information, please open the API docs on the Postman button above.